 Transient suppressors are recommended.
 They MUST be installed across the coils of the machine control elements.

 NEVER install suppressors directly across the outputs of the Module!
 It is possible for suppressors to fail as a short circuit.
-If installed directly across the contacts of the Safety Module, a shortcircuited suppressor will create an unsafe condition.
+If installed directly across the contacts of the Safety Module, a short-circuited suppressor will create an unsafe condition.

-To ensure proper operation, the

-MM2-TA-12B OSSD output parameters and machine input parameters must be considered when interfacing the MM2-TA-12B solid-state OSSD outputs to machine inputs.
+To ensure proper operation, the MM-TA-12B OSSD output parameters and machine input parameters must be considered when interfacing the MM-TA-12B solid-state OSSD outputs to machine inputs.
 Machine Control circuitry must be designed so that the maximum load resistance value is not exceeded and that the maximum specified OSSD OFFstate voltage does not result in an ON condition.
-Failure to properly interface the OSSD outputs to the guarded machine could result in an increased risk of harm.
+Failure to properly interface the OSSD outputs to the guarded machine could result in serious bodily injury or death.